 Learning Outcomes: At the end of the unit, the student will be able to:

-• Distinguish the thin and thick cylindrical shells (L4).
+Identify the stresses in thin cylindrical shells (L2 & L4).

 - 1. Strength of materials by S S Bhavikatti

 - 2. Strength of materials by R S Khurmi& N. Khurmi, S. Chand Publishing

 - 3. Strength Of Materials by S. Ramamrutham